-It’s important to make a senior’s home as safe as possible to allow them as much mobility as possible and keep them healthy.
+Senior fall prevention is important to make a senior’s home as safe as possible to allow them as much mobility as possible and keep them healthy.
+According to the World Health Organization, over 37 million falls require medical attention each year, so it’s important to take on this issue from all angles.

 Make sure there are clear paths for the senior resident to move around the home easily.
+Remove cords and area rugs that aren’t pinned down to keep the senior from tripping.
 How about the flooring?
 Is it slippery?
 Consider using anti-slip tiles.

 As people age, their senses deteriorate, so dim lighting may not be suitable in a home for a senior.
 Install adjustable lights so you can change the intensity as needed.